-Learning how to keep a nature journal of your observations can help deepen your connection to art, science and place.
-This course aims to introduce ecology at several spatial scales, including landscapes, communities and species.
-Participants will learn art techniques to sketch landscapes, species interactions, and organisms using colored pencils.
-Join local artist Olivia Mendoza and KBS scientists to discover how science and art intersect, build scientific knowledge and awareness through journaling, and build intentional observation as scientists, artists and naturalists.
+Learning how to keep a nature journal of your observations can help deepen your connection to art, science, and place.
+This course aims to introduce ecology and evolution at several spatial scales, including populations, communities, and landscapes.
+Participants will learn to practice art with a scientific eye.
+They will learn to draw from references based on the scientific method and develop techniques to sketch organisms, species interactions, and landscapes, using graphite and colored pencil.
+Join local artist, Taylor Scamehorn and KBS scientists to explore the interactions of art and science, build scientific knowledge and awareness through journaling, and build intentional observation as scientists, artists, and naturalists.

 - Thinking like an artist, a naturalist, and a scientist

-- Understanding of biodiversity at the landscape, community, and organismal scale
+- Understanding biodiversity at the population, community and landscape, scales

 - Identifying patterns and interactions in nature

-- Learning art techniques using pencils and colored pencils
+- Learning art techniques using graphite and colored pencils

 - Making scientific and artistic observations about nature at different scales

 - Letting your curiosity and exploration of nature navigate subject choice and composition, so that your work is both visually interesting and educational

 “I have never journaled or drawn, so this is exciting!
 I am going out today to start observing and drawing.
 Awesome class!”

 “This class helped break the ice to try something I was intimidated to do.”